david-uhlig/example-tinymce-rails7-turbo/README.md

 ### Without the `tinymce-rails` gem

 The `tinymce-rails` gem is not strictly necessary.
-You may also use Tiny Cloud CDN similarly as described [here](https://www.tiny.cloud/docs/tinymce/6/rails-cloud/).
+You may also use the Tiny Cloud CDN similarly as described [here](https://www.tiny.cloud/docs/tinymce/6/rails-cloud/).

 **1. Add the following line to the `<head>` section of `app/views/layouts/application.html.erb`**